tenkeyseven/tenkeyseven/README.md

 - 👋 Hi, I’m @tenkeyseven
-- 👀 I’m interested in adversarial examples/backdoor attacks(graduation design); data mining and analysis(job may needs); instruments learning tools(not start wuwuw);
+- 🎒 python.
-- 🌱 I’m currently learning Vision Transformer Model.
+- 👀 I’m interested tools that help us in our workflows.
-- 💞️ I’m looking to collaborate on ...
+- 🌱 I’m currently get touching in LLMs relevant tools..
 - 📫 How to reach me: tenkeyseven@gmail.com

 <!---